The Importance of Content

 Depth, Unique Value & User Experience

-Not only do you need to have a clear purpose for your website’s content, you also need to have depth.
+Not only do you need to have a clear purpose for your website’s content, but you also need to have depth.
 As time has progressed and Google’s algorithm has improved, they have constantly updated it to weed out spammy websites.
 One of the more recent updates was called the Panda update.
 This update penalized websites with shallow content.

-Google wants to see a well crafted page that covers every question a reader may have about the topic at hand.
+Google wants to see a well-crafted page that covers every question a reader may have about the topic at hand.
 Your content should be lengthy, but that length should have true depth of knowledge, not simply fluff.
 Your content also needs to have

-Your content also needs to have unique value.
+Your content also needs to have a unique value.
 This means not only can you absolutely never use copied or duplicated content (Google will know!), your content also needs to have a unique value.